Area: Puebla: 300 ha., Silao: 60 ha.

-Production: about 461,000 vehicles, 381,000 engines (2017)
+Production: 435,373 vehicles, 346,336 engines

-Models: Volkswagen Jetta, Beetle, Beetle Cabriolet, Golf 7, Golf SportWagen, Tiguan Long Version, engines and components
+Models: Volkswagen Jetta, Beetle, Beetle Cabriolet, Golf 7, Golf SportWagen, Tiguan Long Version, engines and components.

-Employees: About 14,600 employees (01/2017)
+Employees: About 14,000 employees (12/2018)

 The headquarters and the vehicle and component plants of Volkswagen de México are located in Puebla, the capital of the federal state of the same name, 74 miles south east of Mexico City.
 A Volkswagen engine plant was opened in Silao in the central Mexican state of Guanajuato in January 2013.

 The Volkswagen plant in Puebla is the largest automobile factory in Mexico and also one of the largest vehicle plants in the Volkswagen Group.
 All the production processes needed, including the stamping of body parts and the production of engines, axles and catalytic converters, take place here.
-In 2017, a total of 461,000 vehicles left the production lines in Puebla.
-The plant site has an area of more than 766 acres, with buildings accounting for about 550,000 square meters.

 The Puebla plant produces the models: Jetta, Beetle, Beetle Cabriolet, Golf, Golf SportWagen and Tiguan Long Version.